cssconfco/cssconfco-faqs/README.md

 ### ➡️ Will the talks be recorded and published?
 Yes, the talks will be recorded and published including subtitles.

+### ➡️ In what language will the Minibootcamp and / or Workshop be delivered?
+In Spanish

 ### ➡️ I bought a ticket for the Minibootcamp and/or Workshop, can I have a refund?
 No, unfortunately we do not have a refund option for the Minibootcamp and workshops.